pjhesbest/microbial_meta-genomics_introduction/README.md

 |genome2|p_Firmicutes|100|295|158|0|293|1|1|0|0|100.0|1.9|
 |genome3|f_Rhodobactereacea|46|654|332|2|610|32|9|1|0|99.6|11.3|

-Generally speaking you want your genome Completeness to be >75% and the contamination <10%.
+Generally speaking, you want your genome Completeness to be >75% and the contamination <10%.
 In the example above you would keep genome1 and genome2 but remove genome3 as it has contamination above 10%.

-If you plan to process a large number of genomes, you may wish to break these into smaller batches.
-On a 64GB machine running 1,000 genomes at a time with 40 threads works well.

 #### Downloading reads from the SRA database:
 Determine the SRR number and download the data using the <i>SRA Toolkit</i>: